 by Tracy Johnson

-Growing up on the plains of Nebraska, we saw the annual migration of geese and Sandhills Cranes.
+Growing up on the plains of Nebraska, we watched the annual migration of geese and Sandhills Cranes.
 They flew south in the fall and north in the spring.
-And there are radio lessons from a flock of geese that could help all of us.
+And there are radio lessons from a flock of geese that could help your station.

-FACT: As each bird flaps its wings, it creates an uplift for the bird following.
+FACT: As each bird flaps its wings, it creates lift for the bird following immediately behind.
 By flying in a “V”, the whole flock adds 71% greater flying range than it would have flying alone.

 LESSON: People who share a common direction and sense of community get where they are going more quickly and easily by traveling on the thrust of one another.

+This is a basic principle of improv.
 A well-cast radio show works together, making the whole greater than the sum of it’s parts.
 When you have found the right combination, each individual will succeed because of the power of the show.
 That makes the team stronger and each individual more successful.
+I’ve never seen a great personality on a bad radio show.
+Nor have I ever seen a great radio show without strong personalities.

 FACT: Anytime a goose falls out of formation, it suddenly feels the drag and resists trying to fly alone.
 Quickly, it gets back into formation to take advantage of the lifting power of the bird immediately in front of it.